-- 1. to be primarily concerned with the furtherance of the purposes of the HEUG; - 2. to act on all matters which would ordinarily be acted upon by the HEUG, except in those cases provided for in the bylaws; - 3. to develop and plan a program for the HEUG annual meeting; - 4. to define the duties and responsibilities of the officers and establish other positions as necessary for fulfillment of the goals, objectives, and responsibilities of the HEUG; - 5. to provide a structure that fosters and engenders HEUG initiatives for improving software products and/or solves problems associated with implementation of these products; - 6. to manage the resources of the organization, establish a budget, and review expenditures of the organization; - 7. to contract for the services of an executive director and review his/her performance annually; - 8. to elect the President of the organization.
+- 1. to be primarily concerned with the furtherance of the purposes of the HEUG - a.
+Ambassador for the HEUG assisting with the recruitment of new member institutions, and corporate members as well as promotion of HEUG events - b.
+Assisting in building community and supporting engagement, education, new initiatives, and program development - c.
+Support the Executive Director/President with guidance as they go about operating the organization - 2. to act on all matters which would ordinarily be acted upon by the HEUG, except in those cases provided for in the bylaws - 3. to develop and plan a program for the HEUG annual meeting - 4. to define the duties and responsibilities of the officers and establish other positions as necessary for fulfillment of the goals, objectives, and responsibilities of the HEUG - 5. to provide a structure that fosters and engenders HEUG initiatives for improving software products and/or solves problems associated with implementation of these products - 6. to manage the resources of the organization, establish a budget, and review expenditures of the organization - 7. to contract for the services of an executive director and review his/her performance annually - 8. to elect the President of the organization.